Charles Marega

-Charles Carlos Marega (September 24, 1871 – March 27, 1939) was a Canadian sculptor in the early 20th century.
+Charles Carlos Marega (September 24, 1871 – March 27, 1939) was a Canadian sculptor.

+Biography

-He was born in Lucinico, in the commune of Gorizia, then part of the Austrian-Hungarian Empire.
-He received training in plaster work in Mariano, Italy and then studied in Vienna and Zurich.
-He met Bertha in Zurich, whom he married in 1899.
-He worked for a while in South Africa then moved to Canada, arriving in Vancouver in October 1909, on their way to California.
+He was born in Lucinico in the commune of Gorizia, then part of Austria-Hungary.
+He received training in plaster work in Mariano, Italy and then studied in Vienna and Zürich.
+He met Bertha in Zürich, whom he married in 1899.
+He worked for a while in Cape Colony and thereafter in the Transvaal Colony.
+In 1905, Marega and the sculptor Anton van Wouw had a company “Van Wouw & Marega Modellers” which was situated at 202a President Street, Doornfontein, Johannesburg.
+Marega then moved to Canada, arriving in Vancouver in October 1909, on their way to California.
 The North Shore Mountains reminded Bertha of her native Switzerland, which led to them settle in Vancouver.
 Charles Marega lived in Canada for the rest of his life.
 In 1936, Bertha died.
 He later became a sculpture teacher at the Vancouver School of Art (now Emily Carr Institute of Art and Design).
 He died in 1939 at the age of 67 after teaching a class at the Vancouver School of Art.